Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Database_Manager/Table_Visualization_Map.rst

 ..
 DO NOT UPDATE THIS FILE!!
 ..
-This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java
+This document has been automatically generated with noisemodelling-scripts/src/main/java/org/noise_planet/noisemodelling/webserver/script/GenerateFunctionsDocs.java

 Table Visualization Map
 =======================

-Diplay a table on a map.
+Display a table on a map.

 Overview
 --------